drroe/CreateRemdDirs/README.md

 the run directories, i.e. if you 'ls' the file from inside a run.XXX directory it will show up.

-An AMD dihedral boost dimension looks like so:
+An aMD dihedral boost dimension looks like so:
 ```
 #amd_dihedral
 0.0 0.0